-In heating mode, the heat pump heats warm air in a duct system.
-As the unit operates, heat is extracted from the ground loop or well water.
-The heat pump is activated by by a standard 3H/2C 24V room thermostat, which will call for stage 1 or stage 2 heat according to its own algorithm.
+In heating mode, the system heats warm air in a duct system.
+Heat is extracted from the ground loop or well water.
+The heat pump is activated by a standard 3H/2C 24V room thermostat, which will call for stage 1 or stage 2 heat according to its own algorithm.
 The thermostat can also call for stage 3 (due to air temperature falling further below the setpoint, or after a certain run time), which will activate the optional electric plenum heater.
 The plenum heater accessory is available in different sizes to provide either full backup or partial auxiliary heat.